 I didn’t do things the way you wanted me to.
-Honestly, I like to make myself notes, I don’t shred things as often as you would like because I am afraid of losing something important.
+Honestly, I like to make notes.
+I don’t shred things as often as you would like because I fear losing something important.
 Frankly, I still do that to this day.
-I am good at returning phone calls, but you insist that I write down every number and every message so I don’t forget to call them back.
+I am good at returning phone calls, but you insist that I write down every number and every message, so I don’t forget to call them back.
 Lastly, I can do several things at once, and you didn’t like that.

-You are very controlling, too much micro managing my work.
-Honestly, you knew I did good work, so why didn’t you let me do things my way?
-You told me everyone does things differently and gets their own rhythm.
-I had my own rhythm, but you wanted to change who I was as a person and as an employee.
+You are very controlling, too much micromanaging my work.
+Honestly, you knew I did a good job, so why didn’t you let me do things my way?
+You told me everyone does things differently and gets their rhythm.
+I had my rhythm, but you wanted to change who I was as a person and employee.
 I took issue with that.

 Depression Over my Job

-I got so depressed at this job, and so anxious over doing a good job that I had to get medicated.
+I got so depressed at this job and anxious over doing a good job that I had to get medicated.
 Every time you walked into the room, I wondered what I had done wrong now?
-You started making a point to notice every small detail of something I missed or got wrong.
+You started making a point to notice every tiny detail of something I missed or got wrong.
 That is not how a boss should be to his employees.
-You didn’t praise me anymore, you didn’t give me any sign that I was enough for this job.
+You didn’t praise me anymore.
+You didn’t show any sign that I was enough for this job.

 You expected more and more from me.
 When I needed help, you were conveniently not around.
 I tried to get your help with a matter, and you were not available to help me.
-I made a mistake, I acknowledge that.
-But your biggest mistake was not being around when I needed you.
-And not training me like you should.
+I made a mistake.
+I acknowledge that.
+But your biggest mistake was not being around when I needed you—and not training me as you should.

 Another Low Blow

 You kept meeting with me with a disappointed look in your eyes.
 And you dragged him into this?
-The look on his face was that of regret for having to deal with your misogynistic, sexist, backwards, lying actions.
-Telling me we can fix this, if you get yourself medicated then it will be fixed.
-You made me feel like the problem was with me and not you.
-That it was all my fault for the very few mistakes I did make.
+The look on his face was regretful for having to deal with your misogynistic, sexist, backward, lying actions.
+Telling me we can fix this, and if you get yourself medicated, it will be fixed.
+You made me feel like the problem was with me and not you and that it was all my fault for the very few mistakes I did make.

 You made me feel less than human.

-That I was just a troubled, sad person that couldn’t perform well at my job without being medicated.
-Do you have any idea what I was going through in that time of my life?
-That I was going through a break up months from getting married?
-My grandfather almost died and you didn’t bat an eye.
+I was just a troubled, sad person who couldn’t perform well at my job without being medicated.
+Do you have any idea what I was going through at that time of my life?
+That I was going through a break-up months from getting married?
+My grandfather almost died, and you didn’t bat an eye.
 I was so sad.
 And you made me feel like, at least in the beginning, that we were a team and you would help me through anything.

 But you didn’t even bother to ask.
-You just assumed I was fine and moved on.
+You just assumed I was okay and moved on.
 Frankly, you didn’t care what happened to me.
-You didn’t care.
+You didn’t watch.
 And that was hurtful because you said I could trust you.

 Smack in the Middle the Lies Began

-Then, in the middle of all the shit I was dealing with, you let me go.
-Within a week of the end of my probationary period.
+Then, you let me go in the middle of all the shit I was dealing with within a week of the end of my probationary period.
 I had nothing.
 Nothing.
 Nothing to live for anymore.
 You were the last straw in my life.
-I was already dealing with so much pain and agony, and you treat me this way.
+I was already dealing with so much pain and agony, and you treated me this way.
 After all the work I did for you.
 All those extra hours I worked.

-You told me that I was rude to inmates.
-That I talked over them.
+You told me that I was rude to inmates and that I talked over them.
 That was all a lie.
-You told me that a clerk filed a complaint against me.
+You said to me that a clerk filed a complaint against me.
 That was also a lie.
-I don’t even know what I did to offend her but life goes on.
-The judges liked me, they still do.
-Funny thing how lies work.
+I don’t even know what I did to offend her, but life continues.
+The judges liked me.
+They still do—funny thing how lies work.
 I have never had a single issue in that courthouse in my job now.
-I am respected and well liked.
-By everyone.
+I am respected and well-liked by everyone.

 You told me that I wasn’t a good fit.

 Then why waste my time and yours?
 You could have let me go a lot sooner.
-If I was that bad of an employee, you would have cut your losses sooner.
-Isn’t that what you told me about Charlotte in frankfort?
+If I were that lousy employee, you would have cut your losses sooner.
+Isn’t that what you told me about Charlotte in Frankfort?
 That you should cut your losses and fire me.